Industrial Motor Repair or Replacement? Start with a Motor Failure Policy

 Replacing oversized, under-loaded motors—those running at less than 50% of their capacity—with smaller, premium efficient motors that better match the load requirements reduces the cost of capital expenditure and increases the motor’s operating efficiency, reducing energy spend.

-For critical motors, the cost of downtime will far exceed the cost to either repair or replace the motor.
+For critical motors, downtime will far exceed the cost to repair or replace the motor.
 But that doesn’t mean there isn’t time to apply these principles.
-Motor1

-To ensure continuity, the motor failure plan should be communicated and transparent to all equipment operators and maintenance technicians.
+A motor failure plan should be communicated and transparent to all equipment operators and maintenance technicians to ensure continuity.
 Place easily identifiable tags on each motor to communicate the correct course of action upon that motor’s failure.
 Use the tag to identify whether to repair or replace the motor.

 If replacing, indicate where to find its spare, whether on-site or stocked off-site with a contracted vendor.
-For motors not stocked on-site, check availability of spares quarterly.
-Many motor manufacturers produce motors in batches, meaning the available stock for certain size and speed motors varies.
-Critical and essential spare shortages can lead to higher prices or worse, an operational shutdown.
+For motors not stocked on-site, check the availability of spares quarterly.
+Many motor manufacturers produce motors in batches, meaning the available stock for specific size and speed motors will vary.
+Critical and essential spare shortages can lead to higher prices or an operational shutdown.

 Increasingly, firms use outside vendors to manage their spare parts inventory.
 In addition to reducing (or even eliminating) inventory carrying costs, spares management firms can share the risks associated with obsolescence, shrinkage, overstocking, and depreciation.
 These supply-chain management vendors also often bring industry-specific expertise on failure rates of similar equipment and benefit from economies of scale on the price of spares they stock.

-At the very least, establish a retainer agreement with the preferred motor supplier and repair shop to respectively ensure local availability of spares and guaranteed repair turnaround times.
+At the very least, a retainer agreement should be established with a preferred motor supplier and repair shop to ensure local availability of spares and guaranteed repair turnaround times.

-Let’s face it—there is no way to justify replacing all failed motors.
-Repairing the motor will be the best option for at least a few motors, particularly if they’ve been upgraded to premium-efficiency motors.
+There is no way to justify replacing all failed motors.
+Repairing the motor will be the best option for at least a few motors, particularly if upgraded to premium-efficiency motors.

-Whether repairs take place in-house or are outsourced, requiring ANSI/EASA AR100 best practices helps maintain and even enhance the energy efficiency and reliability of repaired motors.
+Whether repairs occur in-house or are outsourced, requiring ANSI/EASA AR100 best practices helps maintain and even enhance the energy efficiency and reliability of repaired motors.
 The AR100 standard provides a comprehensive list of best practices covering mechanical repair, electrical repair, rewinding, and testing.

 Best practices prescribed by AR100 include